olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![AzDevOps](./media/20-az-devops.png)

+    > In case you get an error like "Failed to check the resource group status", the resource group name you provided in the previous exercise was probably not correct and you need to fix it in the *Variables* of the Release Pipeline.

 1. Once everything ran successful you should see something like in the following picture.

     > **Note**: You do not need to wait for all stages to finish.
 You can go ahead with the next steps once `Dev` has successfully deployed.
 On the other hand, in case you are interested in details, you might as well open one of the environments and look at the logs streaming in.

     ![AzDevOps](./media/21-az-devops.png)

-1. Now head over to the Azure Portal.
+1. Now head over to the Azure Portal (open [https://portal.azure.com](https://portal.azure.com) and log in if needed).
 You will see the Azure resources in your resource group that were just created by the `Dev` stage of your pipeline.
+In case you cannot find your resource group, simply enter its name into the search bar at the top of the portal.

     ![AzDevOps](./media/22-az-devops.png)